johnmathews/johnmathews.github.io.old/content/pages/about.md

 Title: About
-Date: 2017-03-15
+Date: 2017-07-24

 #About
 Thanks for visiting my blog.
-I'm an engineer working towards making finance more efficient, and the posts here are a record of my curiosities and intrigues.
-I started my career in financial audits and recently qualified as an accountant.
-Before that I achieved a doctorate in engineering.
-I see a world full of problems to solve and opportunities to make things.
+I'm an engineer working towards making finance more efficient, and the posts here show the winding path I've taken.

-I live in London but before I came back to the UK I lived in Austria.
-I'm now actively seeking opportunities to move me and my family somewhere overseas.
+In 2009 I graduated from Edinburgh University with a masters in Civil Engineering.
+The  [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) had arrived and I found a job at Starbucks.
+This made me curious about finance and I resolved to one day understand "how banks work".

+In 2010 I became a PhD candidate in Vienna, Austria and discovered I had a flare for research.

+In 2014 I began working on financial audits of banking clients and in 2017 I qualified as an accountant.

-I'm looking for opportunities to work on blockchain or fintech projects, because blockchains are incredible and finance needs to be fairer, quicker and easier to understand.
+I'm looking for opportunities to work on blockchain or dapp projects in order to make finance fairer, quicker and simpler.

-I'm on [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
-My CV is available in [word]({attach}/documents/John_Mathews_CV.docx) and [PDF]({attach}/documents/John_Mathews_CV.pdf) formats, and is on [Google](https://drive.google.com/file/d/0B2dxj_prWJiwT09OS1lBN0hwa3M/view?usp=sharing).
+I'm on [Angel List](https://angel.co/john-mathews-3) and [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
+My CV is available on [Google](https://drive.google.com/file/d/0B2dxj_prWJiwT09OS1lBN0hwa3M/view?usp=sharing) ([word]({attach}/documents/John_Mathews_CV.docx), [PDF]({attach}/documents/John_Mathews_CV.pdf)).

-Information about my work researching silos and granular flows at increased gravities can be found [here]({filename}../articles/silos.md).
+Information about my work researching silos and granular flows can be found [here]({filename}../articles/silos.md).
 If you'd like to know when I publish something new on this site, please [subscribe]({filename}../pages/subscribe.md) for updates!

 — [@johnmathews](http://twitter.com/johnmathews)